Maples7/kong-config-manager/README.md

 # use `https://localhost:8444` as host and apply configurations in `sec_test` folder
 kcm apply --host https://localhost:8444 --instance sec_test

+# use `https://localhost:8444` as host and apply configurations in `sec_test` folder using insecure connection (which will ignore ssl errors)
+kcm apply --host https://localhost:8444 --instance sec_test --no-ssl
 ```

 ## Debug